• Skip to Content

 A Consortium school

-As one of three founding schools of The Consortium for Graduate Study in Management, we strive to enhance diversity in business education.
-Eligible applicants should complete the Consortium application instead of Kelley’s application to be considered for a Consortium fellowship covering full tuition and fees.
+As one of three founding schools of The Consortium for Graduate Study in Management, we work to expand access and broaden representation in business education.

 Visit Consortium website